lukakerr/lightweight-slider/README.md

 Width:
 - Add `data-width="100%"` to the `.banner` div.
 Width is in percentages.

+Slide transition speed:
+- Add `data-slide-speed="900"` to the `.banner` div.
+Speed is in milliseconds.

 Autoslide:
 - Add `data-autoslide="5000"` to the `.banner` div.
 Time is in milliseconds.